jaronoff97/blog/_posts/2018-01-02-Marvel-Milestones.md

 * The Consultant
 * A Funny Thing Happened on the way to Thor's Hammer
 * Thor
+* Avengers
+* Item 47
+* Iron Man 3
+* All Hail The King

 ## Rankings

 1) Iron Man

+2) Iron Man 3

-2) Captain America
+3) Captain America

+4) Avengers

+5) All Hail the King

-3) Thor
+6) Thor

+7) Item 47

-4) A Funny Thing Happened on the way to Thor's Hammer
+8) A Funny Thing Happened on the way to Thor's Hammer

-5) The Incredible Hulk
+9) The Incredible Hulk

-6) Agent Carter Season 1
+10) Agent Carter Season 1

-7) Iron Man 2
+11) Iron Man 2

-8) Agent Carter Season 2
+12) Agent Carter Season 2

-9) The Consultant
+13) The Consultant

-10) Agent Carter One Shot
+14) Agent Carter One Shot

 ## Short Short Reviews